learn-static/hist-320/content/3-explore.md

 # Copy your project template on GitHub

+# Set up GitHub Pages

 # Use Voyant to Explore Your Data

-# Use the graphs in your project website to explore your data